Cosmic Initial Conditions for a Habitable Universe: Baryon asymmetry and selection probability

-We can also put another constrain from the nearby explosions of supernovas that can cause mass extinction on an Earth like planet .
-A detailed study by \cite{ellis} shows that supernovas with the distances shorter than $10 pc$ can produce flux of energetic electromagnetic and charged particles that destroy Earth's ozone layer over a period of $300$ yr.
-Assuming that the rate of supernova explosions for a galaxy with $10^{11}$ star is about one explosion per 10 years, we can write the rate of supernova explosion as
+We can also derive another constrain from nearby explosions of supernovas, which can cause mass extinction on an Earth-like planet.
+A detailed study by \cite{ellis} shows that supernovas at distances shorter than $10 pc$ could produce a flux of energetic electromagnetic and charged particles that destroys Earth's ozone layer over a period of $300$~yr.
+Assuming that the rate of supernova explosions for a galaxy with $10^{11}$ stars is about one explosion per $10$ years, we can write the rate of supernova explosion as

 The typical density of stars in the Milky Way is about $n\simeq 1$ star$/pc^{-3}$.
 For a given baryonic asymmetry, the number density of stars will scale with this factor as $n\simeq \eta_{10,B} $ star$/pc^{-3}$.
-So the explosions within the sphere with the radius smaller than $10~pc$ would be
+The rate of explosions within the sphere with the radius smaller than $10~pc$ would therefore be

-In the case of $\eta_{10,B} =1$, \cite{ellis} estimate that during the Phanerozoic era with the duration of $\Delta t=240$~Myr, we would expect one explosion than may cause mass extinction on the Earth.
+In the case of $\eta_{10,B} =1$, \cite{ellis} estimate that, during the Phanerozoic era with a duration of $\Delta t=240$~Myr, we would expect one explosion than may cause mass extinction on Earth.

-For the extreme case where ozone layer undergoes bombardment of high energy particles with sequence of explosions, we assume the rate of one explosion per $300$ year.
-In this case life never emerge on a planet.
-Substituting this rate at the left hand side of equation (\ref{rate}), the maximum value for the baryonic asymmetry obtain as $\eta_B = 10^{-4}$.
-So from the supernova explosion, we put an upper bound on this parameter as $\eta_B<10^{-4}$.
+For the extreme case where the ozone layer undergoes bombardment of high-energy particles with a sequence of explosions, we assume the rate of one explosion per $300$ years.
+In this case, life never emerges on a planet.
+Substituting this rate in the left hand side of equation (\ref{rate}), the maximum value for the baryonic asymmetry obtained is $\eta_B = 10^{-4}$, so from the supernova explosions we put an upper bound of $\eta_B<10^{-4}$ on this parameter.

-From this section, we can conclude that a larger $\eta_{B}$ produces more baryonic structures, however it has been limited by $\eta_B <10 \eta$ from equation (\ref{bb}) for the Silk damping limit.
+From this section, we can conclude that a larger $\eta_{B}$ produces more baryonic structures; however, it has been limited to $\eta_B <10 \eta$ from equation (\ref{bb}) for the Silk damping limit.
 Moreover, $\eta_B$ is limited by the effect of frequent supernova explosions not being larger than $10^{-4}$.
 Figure (\ref{ee}) shows the exclusion area in $\eta_B,\eta$ space.
-Since the number of stars and planets are proportional to $\eta_B$, the probability of selection roughly depends on a linear way to $\eta_B$ with the cutoff at $\eta_B<10^{-4}$,
+Since the number of stars and planets is proportional to $\eta_B$, the probability of selection depends roughly in a linear way on $\eta_B$, with the cut-off at $\eta_B<10^{-4}$,

-Having a fixed value of $\eta$ for the dark matter, we would obtain a given number density of halos from the Press-Schechter (PS) function in a flat universe \citep{ps}, however the baryonic matter associate to the dark halos would be scaled by $\eta_B$.
+Having a fixed value of $\eta$ for dark matter, we would obtain a given number density of halos from the Press-Schechter (PS) function in a flat universe \citep{ps}; however, the baryonic matter associated with the dark halos would be scaled by $\eta_B$.